 About Me

 I am a clinical psychologist based in Brisbane, Australia.
-I work with individuals (12 years and up) and families.
+I work with individuals (12 years and up), couples, and families.
 I hold a Masters Degree in Clinical Psychology and concurrently work within the public mental health system with Culturally And Linguistically Diverse (CALD) clients.

 My practice focuses on the following populations and presenting problems: